 CMAT 527 Topology I 3 Credits The course includes the study of topological concepts including metric and topological spaces, continuity, connectedness, completeness, compactness and product spaces.
-CMAT 528 Topology II 3 Credits This course is a continuation of CMAT 527.
+CMAT 528 3 Credits Topology II This course is a continuation of CMAT 527.
 An expanded discussion of topological concepts including metric and topological spaces, continuity, connectedness, completeness, compactness and product spaces are covered.
-CMAT 541 Principles of Applied Mathematics I 3 Credits cludes the study of various techniques of applied mathematics including Green's function ifferential operators in Hilbert spaces, spectral analysis and Laplace transform. ns, string vibration, CMAT 542 Principles of Applied Mathematics II 3 Credits including Gree s a continuation of CMAT 541.
-An expanded discussion of various techniques of apen's functions, string vibration, integral and differential operators in Hilbert spaces, sporm is covered.
-CMAT 601 Probability Theory and Stochastic Processes I 3 Credits cuses on probability theory including central limit theorem and ergodic theory.
-Also in cesses, independent increment processes and Gaussian processes. ncluded is study of CMAT 602 Probability Theory and Stochastic Processes II 3 Credits This course is continuation of CMAT 601.
-An expanded discussion of probability theory, ergodic theory, stationary processes, independent increment processes and Gaussian processes is covered. theory, stationary CMAT 605 Partial Differential Equations 3 Credits The course is a study of techniques for solving partial differential equations, including distributions, Sobolev spaces and Hilbert space methods.
-CMAT 607 Introduction to Numerical Methods 3 Credits The course includes a study of numerical algorithms for the solution of algebraic, differential and integral equations including error analysis.
-CMAT 608 Advanced Numerical Methods 3 Credits cludes a study of advanced techniques of numerical analysis including finite difference as for elliptic and parabolic equations.
-Also included are various functional analytic technic CMAT 609 Introduction to Control Theory 3 Credits The course focuses on control theory including the calculus of variations, Hamilton-Jacobi theory and Pontryagin's maximum principle; topics include stochastic control depending on interest.
+Principles of Applied Mathematics I CMAT 541 3 Credits The course includes the study of various techniques of applied mathematics including Green's functions, string vibration, integral and differential operators in Hilbert spaces, spectral analysis and Laplace transform.
+CMAT 542 Principles of Applied Mathematics II 3 Credits This course is a continuation of CMAT 541.
+An expanded discussion of various techniques of applied mathematics including Green's functions, string vibration, integral and differential operators in Hilbert spaces, spectral analysis and Laplace transform is covered.
+CMAT 601 Probability Theory and Stochastic Processes I 3 Credits The course focuses on probability theory including central limit theorem and ergodic theory.
+Also included is study of stationary processes, independent increment processes and Gaussian processes.
+CMAT 602 Probability Theory and Stochastic Processes II 3 Credits This course is continuation of CMAT 601.
+An expanded discussion of probability theory, ergodic theory, stationary processes, independent increment processes and Gaussian processes is covered.
+CMAT 605 Partial Differential Equations 3 Credits The course is a study of techniques for solving partial differential equations, including distributions, Sobolev spaces and Hilbert space methods.
+CMAT 607 3 Credits Introduction to Numerical Methods The course includes a study of numerical algorithms for the solution of algebraic, differential and integral equations including error analysis.
+3 Credits CMAT 608 Advanced Numerical Methods The course includes a study of advanced techniques of numerical analysis including finite difference and finite element approximations for elliptic and parabolic equations.
+Also included are various functional analytic techniques.
+CMAT 609 3 Credits Introduction to Control Theory The course focuses on control theory including the calculus of variations, Hamilton-Jacobi theory and Pontryagin's maximum principle; topics include stochastic control depending on interest.
 CMAT 610 Foundations of Mathematics 3 Credits Students study basic concepts and ideas in the philosophy and foundations of mathematical sciences, topics varying with the needs of students.
-CMAT 611 Mathematical Logic 3 Credits Study of Boolean algebraic and logic concepts with applications to circuit design and theorem proving.
+3 Credits CMAT 611 Mathematical Logic Study of Boolean algebraic and logic concepts with applications to circuit design and theorem proving.